 1621—Valladolid, Spain: Procession of Our Lady of San Lorenzo, a painting by Matias Velasco in the Church of San Lorenzo, includes a trombone among a group of musicians (see detail and full image below; public domain).

 1622—Siena, Italy: At the church Santa Maria di Provenzano, the 4-singer chapel is augmented with a trombone for the Christmas season (Reardon, Music and Musicians).

 1622—Italy: Adriano Banchieri writes several works scored for violin, trombone, and organ: Prima Sonata, Seconda Sonata, Terza Sonata, and Quarta Sonata (Winkler 300).

 1622—Venice, Italy: By this date, P.A.
 Mariani writes Canzon Per il Deo Gratias, a 2-part work for violin and trombone (Winkler 300).

 1622—Norwich, England: A document dealing with the town waits indicates that the group owns at least 3 trombones (Whitwell, Baroque 170).

-1622—Hamburg, Germany: Samuel Scheidt calls for trombone in his Pars prima concertuum sacrorum.
-For example, both Concertus III and Concertus XII utilize 3 trombones (Collver 163).
+1622—Hamburg, Germany: Samuel Scheidt calls for trombone in his vocal work, Pars prima concertuum sacrorum.
+For example, both Concertus III and Concertus XII utilize multiple trombones (Collver 163).

 1622—Vincenz Jelic [Jelich] writes Parnassia militia, which contains 4 ricercari for cornett, trombone, and continuo (Whitwell, Catalog Baroque 131; Collver 54).